Avanade/Beef/samples/My.Hr/docs/Employee-Search.md

 The existing `EmployeeData.cs` logic will need to be extended to support the new `GetByArgs`.

-For query operations generally we do not implement using the custom `OnImplementation` approach, as the primary code apart from the application of the search criteria can be generated.
+For query operations generally we do not implement using the custom `OnImplementation` approach, as the primary code with the exception of the actual search criteria can be generated.
 As such, in this case _Beef_ will have generated an extension delegate named `_getByArgsOnQuery` to enable.
 This extension delegate will be passed in the `IQueryable<EfModel.Employee>` so that filtering and sorting, etc. can be applied, as well as the search arguments (`EmployeeArgs`). _Note:_ no paging is applied as _Beef_ will apply this automatically.

 Extensions within _Beef_ are leveraged by implementing the partial constructor method (`EmployeeDataCtor`) and providing an implementation for the requisite extension delegate (`_getByArgsOnQuery`).